Louise is Still Awesome

 "Leroy has drowned in a bowl of my chicken soup.
 I have actually taken a human life with my chicken soup."is just classic Deep Thought for the '70s.
 I mean, it's almost Kantian in its metaphysical implications and abstruse philosophization.

-Anyway, the Crazy Train went on from there.
+Anyway, Mary Hartman Mary Hartman's Crazy Train went on from there.
 Happy in her drone-like existence, Mary Hartman gradually discovers enlightenment of a very '70s kind.
 As she grows, her happy life falls apart and she rumbles on from one train wreck to another.
 It was the story of a decade, and nobody captured it better.

 There is a legend that Louise was banned from Saturday Night Live.
 For some people, that is all they know about her.
 I stumbled across an obscure December 2013 interview with Louise Lasser tonight, and I had enough fond memories of her and the show (from over 30 years ago) that I read the whole, rambling thing.
 And, in the interview Louise Lasser had this to say about her hosting Saturday Night Live and interactions with show boss Lorne Michaels (the interviewer is Claire Barliant, who deserves a lot of credit for a very good interview):